A postmortum on the legacy of neoliberalism in the 2024 election

 Some of those were certainly disaffected by the Biden/Harris administration’s disastrous support for Israel’s horrific war and ethnic cleansing against Palestinians in Gaza, the West Bank and Lebanon.
 But there are many indications that many more were discouraged by an economy of relentless high prices the past four years and by the difficulty in finding living wage jobs.

 The Biden administration passed important legislation to tackle inflation and high prices, and it made laudable efforts to reduce student and medical debt despite the unified Republican opposition and conservative courts.
+It also carried out significant anti-trust initiatives to tackle corporate price gouging and other corporate abuses that harm working people.
 Yet, the pain of struggling families, including many young people across the country, persisted.

 After Biden’s calamitous debate with Trump in late June, he unveiled an expansive progressive campaign platform on multiple issues influenced by Bernie Sanders, Alexandria Ocasio-Cortez and other Squad members, the Progressive Caucus and Congressional Black Caucus.
 It included multiple proposals to end medical debt and other dramatic reforms.